 In the first step, you can use the Search box, Run Command box, or some other option to launch Registry Editor.

 After that, access the Policies key in Registry Editor.
 The path is:

 In the next step, create a new Registry key under this Policies key and set its name as Google.

 Now, create another key in Google key, and name it Chrome.
 Again, create a new key under that Chrome key, and set the name to ExtensionInstallForcelist.

-Under that last key, create a new String Value and give it a name say 1.
-You can create this value by doing a right-click on the empty area, selecting the New menu, and then clicking on the String Value option.
+Under that last key, create a new String Value and give it a name 1.
+You can create this value by right-clicking on the empty area, selecting the New menu, and then clicking on the String Value option.
 When the value is created, rename it to 1.

 Do not close Registry Editor yet.